 - Morecambe Rooms

 - The Morecambe Hotel

 The Arndale Centre is home to around 30 stores including Boots and Argos.
 Retail parks include the Central Drive Retail Park and Lancaster Retail Park.
 The Bay Shopping Park is scheduled to open in 2016.

 Morecambe Festival Market boasts around 100 stalls, selling a diverse range of products.
 Market days are Tuesday, Thursday, Saturday, and Sunday.

 Morecambe Bay Potted Shrimps are a traditional Lancastrian delicacy famous around the world.
 They are still caught locally, boiled in butter, and then sealed with butter and packed into pots.
 Suppliers include James Baxter & Son on Thornton Road and the Port of Lancaster Smokehouse at Glasson Dock.

-Northern Rail operates a local service between Lancaster and Morecambe that calls at Bare (convenient for Happy Mount Park).
+Northern Rail operates a local service between Lancaster and Morecambe that calls at Bare Lane (convenient for Happy Mount Park).
 The company also operates trains between Leeds and Morecambe.
 These also stop at Lancaster.